matrix-org/matrix-rust-sdk/bindings/CONTRIBUTING.md

 **A**: Run `cargo build` in the crate you touched (e.g. matrix-sdk-ffi).
 The compiler will complain if the Rust code and/or the `.udl` is wrong.

 **Q**: The compiler is happy with my code but the CI is failing on GitHub.
-How can I fix it?<br/>**A**: The CI may fail for different reasons, you need to have a look on the failing GitHub workflow.
+How can I fix it?\
+**A**: The CI may fail for different reasons, you need to have a look on the failing GitHub workflow.
 One common reason though, is that the linter ([Clippy](https://github.com/rust-lang/rust-clippy)) isn’t happy with your code.
 If this is the case, you can run `cargo clippy` in the crate you touched to see what’s wrong.